 Here are the essentials

-With the FRTB rules finalized, there is no better time to accelerate your implementation program.
+With the FRTB rules finalised, there is no better time to accelerate your implementation program.
 This is particularly true for those banks seeking IMA, as there is much work to do prior to the January 2023 deadline.

 The demands of FRTB are considerable.
 Working with the right partner is essential, not only for compliance but to build a solid foundation from which to build your business.